ibm-cloud-docs/hpc-ibm-spectrumlsf/before_deploying.md

 {{site.data.keyword.spectrum_full}} allows users to deploy HPC clusters with LSF as the scheduling software, leveraging Terraform and IBM Cloud Schematics for automation.

-IBM Spectrum LSF solution does not support baremetal based deployments.
+IBM Spectrum LSF solution does not support bare metal based deployments.
 All the deployments are based upon the VSI, make sure to provide the valid instance profiles.
 {: important}

 ## Confirm your {{site.data.keyword.cloud}} settings